Tom Dennison (political boss): Early life

-The son of Irish immigrants, Tom Dennison came to Nebraska from Iowa in 1860 at the age of two.
+One of eight children born to Irish immigrant parents, John Henry Dennison and Anna (née McConnell) Dennison, Tom Dennison came to Nebraska from Iowa in 1860 at the age of two.
 When he was young, Dennison traveled throughout the West as a prospector, saloon-keeper, gambler and robber.
 Dennison had owned and operated gambling houses such as the Opera House Gambling Saloon in Leadville, Colorado and the Board of Trade saloon in Butte, Montana.

 Arrival in Omaha

-Tom Dennison was thirty-four when he arrived in Omaha with $75,000 in cash.
+Tom Dennison was thirty-four when he arrived in Omaha in 1892 with $75,000 in cash.
 Upon surveying the city, he found Omaha to be a "wide open town", meaning there was little legal control over gambling, liquor, prostitution and other criminal interests.
 Dennison soon became known as the city's "King Gambler" and first entered the political arena around 1900 as a way of protecting his interests.
 Dennison never actually held public office, instead buying influence through lavish campaign contributions and his ability to get out the vote.

 Dennison acted as a power broker between the business community and the local vice lords.
 His gambling operations were mainly located in Omaha's third ward.
 He actively worked with local temperance groups to eliminate half of the saloons in Omaha — reputedly, the half he didn't control.
-Dennison operated a private bank at 1409 Douglas Street, the site of the current Union Pacific Center, loaning money and providing a discreet repository for those who shunned traditional banks.
+Dennison operated a private bank at 1409 Douglas Street, the site of the current Union Pacific Center, lending money and providing a discreet repository for those who shunned traditional banks.
 For more than 25 years, his power was such that no crime occurred in the city without his blessing, the police reported to him daily, and the mayor himself answered directly to him.
 Dennison once explained his law theory to the Omaha Bee, saying, "There are so many laws that people are either law breakers or hypocrites.
 For my part, I hate a damn hypocrite."

 Early in 1918 Dennison was the subject of a sensational trial.
 During the proceedings, Dennison himself admitted that one of his "roadhouses" operated for more than 10 years without a license.
 He explained he was making side payments to a county commissioner for "protection from the law."